mizuwater/mizuwater.github.io/_pages/about.md

   - /about.html
 ---

 My name is Ryuhei Mizutani.
 I am a Ph.D. student at Department of Mathematical Informatics, Graduate School of Information Science and Technology, the University of Tokyo.
+My supervisor is Satoru Iwata.

 **Research Interests**: Combinatorial optimization, Graph theory, Algorithmic game theory.